VikramDevadiga/Risk_Navigator/README.md

 ## 📬 Contact

-For any inquiries or feedback, please reach out to [Vikram Devadiga](mailto:devadigavikram1@gmail.com).
+For any inquiries or feedback, please reach out to devadigavikram1@gmail.com.

 ---